Center for International Relations (CIR)

 |an achievement which does not meet the requirements|

 Please refer to the Grade Distribution in Business Administration.

 The Faculty of Business and Economics of the University of Augsburg is well-known for its high-quality academics and research:

-- 2017: Germany’s largest university ranking of the Centre of Higher Education (CHE) confirmed the constant high quality students can expect to encounter when studying business and economics in Augsburg.
+- 2017: Germany’s largest university ranking of the Center of Higher Education (CHE) confirmed the constant high quality students can expect to encounter when studying business and economics in Augsburg.

-- 2015: The Global Business Management (GBM) bachelor program was the first and until then only study program that received FIBAA’s Premium Seal for outstanding quality in academics and teaching.
+- 2015: The Global Business Management (GBM) bachelor program was the first and until 2015 the only study program that received FIBAA’s Premium Seal for outstanding quality in academia and teaching.

-- 2014: The respected German “Handelsblatt” ranking confirmed that the Faculty of Business and Economics at the University of Augsburg is home to many successful scientists reaching up to the top five best German researchers.
+- 2014: The respected German “Handelsblatt” ranking confirmed that the Faculty of Business and Economics at the University of Augsburg is home to many successful academics extending as far as the top five best German researchers.

-- 2011: The Finance and Information Management (FIM) master program is awarded with top scores in CHE rankings.
+- 2011: The Finance and Information Management (FIM) master’s program is awarded top scores in CHE rankings.

-- 2010: Universum Student Survey 2010 confirmed an above-average level of student satisfaction at the University of Augsburg’s Faculty of Business and Economics.
+- 2010: The Universum Student Survey 2010 confirmed an above-average level of student satisfaction at the University of Augsburg’s Faculty of Business and Economics.